XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

-In~\autoref{subsec:benchmark_example}, we showed that evaluating a system for real-time MMMT workloads is not trivial using the example in~\autoref{fig:ExampleTimeline}.
-That is, lower inference latency does not always improve user experiences if the processing rate of each task is bound by the input data streaming rate.
+In~\autoref{subsec:benchmark_example}, we showed that evaluating a system for real-time \abbrvWorkload{} workloads is not trivial using the example in~\autoref{fig:ExampleTimeline}.
+For example, lower inference latency does not always improve user experiences if the processing rate of each task is bound by the input data streaming rate.
 We need to capture such aspects when we evaluate a system for real-time XR workloads.
-Therefore, we define a new scoring metric considering all the aspects we discussed and propose it to be used as the overall performance metric in \bench.
+Therefore, we define a new scoring metric , \benchscore, considering all the aspects we discussed and propose it to be used as the overall performance metric in \bench.

-Based on the unique features of XR workload features, we list the following score requirements for the benchmark:
+Based on the unique features of XR workload, we list the following score requirements for the benchmark:

-\squishlist {\item \textit{[Real-time]} The score should include a penalty if the latency exceeds the usage scenario's required performance constraints (i.e., missed deadlines).} {\item \textit{[Low-energy]} The score should prioritize low power designs as metaverse devices are energy-constrained.} {\item \textit{[Model quality]} The score should capture the output quality delivered to a user from running all the models.} {\item \textit{[QoE requirement]} The score should include a penalty if the FPS drops below the target FPS to maintain QoE.} \squishend
+\squishlist {\item \textit{[Real-time]} The score should include a penalty if the latency exceeds the usage scenario's required performance constraints (i.e., missed deadlines).} {\item \textit{[Low-energy]} The score should prioritize low-power designs as metaverse devices are energy-constrained.} {\item \textit{[Model quality]} The score should capture the output quality delivered to a user from running all the models.} {\item \textit{[QoE requirement]} The score should include a penalty if the FPS drops below the target FPS to maintain QoE.} \squishend

+\insertFigure{ScoresOverview}{A high-level overview of how we define benchmark scores at inference run, model, and usage scenario granularity using unit scores (real-time, energy, accuracy, and QoE scores). }

-We define four unit score components: real-time (RT) score, energy score, accuracy score, and QoE score.
-Each score is constrained to be in the [0, 1] range for easy analysis of score break-downs.
+We define four unit scores: real-time (RT), energy, accuracy, and QoE scores.
+Each score is constrained to be in the [0, 1] range for easy breakdown analysis.
 We multiply unit scores to reflect all of their aspects while keeping the results in the [0,1] range.
-We utilize averages to summarize scores for multiple inference runs (i.e., inferences on different frames for a model), multiple models within a usage scenario, etc. We provide detailed formal definitions for each of the scores in \autoref{sec:appendix} and here we focus on the rationale and intuition.
+We utilize averages to summarize scores for multiple inference runs on different frames for a model, multiple models within a usage scenario, etc. We focus on high-level intuitions with detailed formal definitions presented in ~\autoref{tab:symbol_table}, ~\autoref{box:base_defs}, and ~\autoref{box:score_metrics}.